1. The procedure for preliminary consideration of copyright originals

 2.14.
 If there are recommendations for the revision of the original author, the editorial board proposes to take them into account when preparing a new version of the article, or to reasonably (partially or fully) refute them.

 2.15.
 Revision of the article should not take more than 2 months from the moment of sending an e-mail to the authors about the need for making changes.

 2.16.
 The article, revised by the author, is resubmitted for review.

 2.17.
 The originals of the reviews are kept in the journal’s editorial office for at least 5 years.

 2.18.
 Reviews of articles in open access are not published and are used only in the internal document circulation of the editorial staff, as well as when communicating with the authors.

 2.19.
-Copies of reviews can be transferred to the Ministry of Education and Science of the Russian Federation upon request.
+Copies of reviews can be transferred to the Ministry of Science and Higher Education of the Russian Federation upon request.